Last Updated on August 25, 2023

 The series stars Christine Baranski, Cynthia Nixon, Carrie Coon, Morgan Spector, Louisa Jacobson, Denée Benton, Blake Ritson, Taissa Farmiga, Simon Jones, Harry Richardson, Jack Gilpin, Debra Monk, Kristine Nielsen, Taylor Richardson, Ben Ahlers, Kelley Curran, Douglas Sills, Celia Keenan-Bolger, Michael Cerveris, Erin Wilhelmi, Kelli O’Hara, Donna Murphy, Patrick Page, and Sullivan Jones.

-Stay tuned for a trailer, and the US release date of “The Gilded Age” (Season 2).
+Update: Watch the trailer, and get the US release date of “The Gilded Age” (Season 2) here.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Victorian Era list.
 Also see The Real People and Places in The Gilded Age, our review of Belgravia.